© David Begley 2021

-To the egg-shells I added kitchen scraps, sticks, cardboard, my squashed banana lunch.
+To the egg-shells I added kitchen scraps, sticks, cardboard, even my squashed banana lunch.

 ‘Stand back everyone.’

 I opened the wood-ash pot.
 Poof.
 I poured it into the compost bucket.
 Mixed it with my hand and reaching behind me, grabbed fresh seaweed.

 I mixed it in.
 They squawked in horror.
-I lifted a clump of sticky dung from the garden and they watched as I tore it up with my fingers.
+I lifted a clump of sticky dung from the garden and tore it up with my fingers.

 Not a sound.